-At 3:10 p.m. grades K5-6 who have not been picked up will go to the cafeteria for pick up, at 3:15 p.m. grades K3 - K4 will be walked to the cafeteria for pick up.
+At 3:10 p.m. grades K3-6 who have not been picked up will go to the cafeteria for pick up.

-At 3:30 p.m., junior and senior high students are to be downstairs (unless in an assigned area).
-At 3:30 p.m., students who have not been picked up must either wait in the cafeteria or leave the property to walk home.
+At 3:30 p.m., junior and senior high students who have not been picked up must either wait in the cafeteria or leave the property to walk home.
 (A note must be on file in the office for students who walk off the property.)
 Students may not wait in the church buildings or outside the cafeteria.
-After 3:30 p.m., parents will pick up their children from the cafeteria and must pay a supervision fee.
+After 3:30 p.m., parents will pick up their children from the cafeteria and must pay a \$2 supervision fee per student/per half hour.
 PM care is provided from 3:30 p.m. - 5:00 p.m.
 After 5:00, a surcharge of \$4 per quarter hour/per student will be charged.